Imperial College London Mathematics School Admissions Policy for September 2024 entry

 6.1.1.
 The application form will require details of any particular arrangements which will need to be accommodated during the application process, including any access arrangements.

 6.1.2.
-The application form will require details of a teacher at the applicant’s current school (usually the Head of Mathematics or the Head of Year) who can provide a reference about the applicant’s suitability for the ICLMS curriculum, their predicted grades, their capacity to work hard and their record of punctuality and attendance.
+The application form will require details of a teacher at the applicant’s current school who can provide a reference about the applicant’s suitability for the ICLMS curriculum, their predicted grades, their record of punctuality and attendance, and can verify information provided by the applicant in the application form.
 Home-educated applicants should choose as their referee a tutor or other individual who can confirm the applicant’s academic suitability.

 6.1.3.
 Any applicants whose application indicates they do not meet the criteria for admissions will not be progressed further.